 - 16 ounces fresh whole milk ricotta, drained (They said 20 ounces, but I had only made 16 ounces)

-- 12-ounce cream cheese, room temperature (use full fat, not reduced or fat free cream cheese) (They said 8 ounces, but I put in 4 more to make up for the ricotta short fall)
+- 12 ounces cream cheese, room temperature (use full fat, not reduced or fat-free cream cheese) (They said 8 ounces, but I put in 4 more to make up for the ricotta shortfall)

 - 1 cup (200 grams) granulated white sugar

 - Squeeze the lemons.
 It took 3 small lemons to make 7 Tablespoons.
 (2 large for me)

 - Put all the ingredients into a pan over medium-low heat.
 Allow mixture to heat for 45 to 50 minutes until temperature reaches 165 to 170 degrees.
 Stir the mixture once or twice